reepy/30-days-of-python/readme.md

 [![Visual Studio Code](./images/vscode.png)](https://code.visualstudio.com/)

 If you installed visual studio code, let us see how to use it.
-If you prefer a video, you can follow this Visual Studio Code for Python [Video tutorial](https://www.youtube.com/watch?v=bn7Cx4z-vSo)
+If you prefer a video, you can follow this Visual Studio Code for Python [video tutorial](https://www.youtube.com/watch?v=bn7Cx4z-vSo)

 #### How to use visual studio code